Strength of Materials - Clebsch Method

 where:

-C and D are constants of integration.
+C and D denote the constants of integration.

-As we noticed, the Clebsch method, while maintaining certain conditions of notation, allows us to obtain an equation of the deflection line containing only two unknowns (integration constants) independently of the number of intervals for a simple beam.
+As we have noted, the Clebsch method, while maintaining certain conditions of notation, allows for a simple beam to obtain the equation of the deflection line containing only two unknowns (constants of integration) regardless of the number of segments.

 where: